These cheap teacher gift ideas are fun, practical and sure to be appreciated! Plus they are all easy to make too!

-I know that teachers get a lot of gifts and so I tried to make sure that these ideas were not only inexpensive, but practical as well.
+Because teachers get a lot of gifts, I tried to make sure that these ideas were not only inexpensive, but practical as well.
 I also included several fun ways to present gift cards, because really, who doesn’t love getting them?!

 15 Cheap Teacher Gift Ideas